-Based on this weighting, UXScore is calculated by scoring each user story relative to each other against the factors on a scale from 1 to 10, where 10 represents high potential value, high unfamiliarity and high unclarity respectively.
-As user stories are ranked relative to each other, making them easily be adaptable to different projects.
+Based on this weighting, UXScore is calculated by scoring each user story on a scale from 1 to 10, where 10 represents high potential value, high unfamiliarity and high unclarity respectively.
 To be able to do the calculation of UXScore, the familiarity and clarity ratings must be inverted since the effort for discovery increases with high unfamiliarity and high unclarity.
-Finally, due to the different weights (6 for potential value,
+Finally, due to the different weights (6 for potential value, 3 for unfamiliarity and 1 for unclarity), the score must be divided by 10 to get the required effort.